bhagyashreeShinde/Grilled_Prawns/README.md

 --The Add Friend functionality uses singleton object and reveal pattern using fat arrow methods of es6

+--The reusable components are cuddle up into html file but can be used seperatly as per required along with required css.

+--All the functionality like filter, add and remove friend, scroll top are build up using es6.

 To view the page, once the zip file is downloaded , extract it to a folder and load the GrilledPrawns.html in any browser(preferred Chrome to check resolution).